The Cooper Firm: Nationwide Product Liability & Wrongful Death Attorneys

 What Common Automotive Defects Can Contribute to Collisions?

-Vehicle safety systems unquestionably help save lives and reduce the severity of injuries in automotive collisions.
-These safety systems, however, can malfunction, fail to perform as expected, and pose safety risks of their own.
+Vehicle safety systems undoubtedly save lives and reduce the severity of injuries in many collisions.
+However, when these systems malfunction or fail to perform as intended, they can introduce serious safety risks of their own.

-- Airbag-Caused Injuries: Because of the speed and force with which airbags deploy, they can directly cause injuries.
-These include cuts, abrasions, eye injuries, hearing loss, and more.
-They also pose a smothering risk to children and small adults.
+• Airbag-Caused Injuries: Airbags deploy with significant speed and force, and that force can cause serious injuries.
+These may include cuts, abrasions, eye injuries, hearing loss, and other trauma.
+Airbags can also pose a suffocation risk to children and smaller adults.

-- Seatback Failures: Sometimes, a rear impact crash can cause the front seats to fall backward.
-This can crush or catastrophically injure a backseat passenger.
-Accidents involving seatback failures are especially dangerous for children riding in car seats.
-A manufacturer may be held liable if the design or manufacture of their seatbacks fails to meet the national safety standard or creates an unreasonably dangerous condition.
+• Seatback Failures: In certain rear-impact collisions, a vehicle’s front seat can collapse backward, causing severe or catastrophic injuries to rear-seat occupants.
+These seatback failures are particularly dangerous for children secured in car seats.
+A manufacturer may be held liable if the seat design or manufacturing process fails to meet applicable federal safety standards or creates an unreasonably dangerous condition.

 Crashworthiness Lawsuits

-Crashworthiness is how well a vehicle protects its occupants in a collision.
-It includes the safety of a vehicle’s design, its safety systems and features, its manufacturing and production quality, and other factors contributing to its overall safety.
+Crashworthiness refers to how effectively a vehicle protects its occupants during a collision.
+It encompasses the safety of the vehicle’s design, the performance of its safety systems and features, the quality of its manufacturing and production, and other factors that contribute to overall occupant protection.

 A crashworthiness personal injury lawsuit alleges that one of the safety systems that was intended to reduce or minimize injuries within a vehicle during a collision failed or did not perform as advertised.
-Even if another driver’s negligence caused a collision, an injured person might have a claim against the manufacturer of their own vehicle if it did not reasonably protect them.
+Even when another driver’s negligence causes a collision, an injured person may still have a claim against the manufacturer of their own vehicle if it failed to provide reasonable occupant protection.

 Recalls and Other Manufacturer Warnings